Story

 28. Winterthurer Kurzfilmtage (Hors Concours)

-25. Hollyshorts Festival (US, Los Angeles) “Best VFX” & “Best Cinematography Nomination
+25. Hollyshorts Festival (US, Los Angeles) “Best VFX” & “Best Cinematography” - Nomination

 12. FilmQuest Festival (US, Utah)

-21. Lucca Film Festival (Italy) LFF for Future
+21. Lucca Film Festival (Italy)

 UNDER THE ICE is David Oesch’s Master’s film at the Zurich University of the Arts.
 The project began when poet and architect Michel Kessler developed the idea during an IN:DÉPENDANCE residency on the Furka Pass, nearly 3,000 meters above sea level.
 The screenplay was written by Jonas Stähelin (Dr. in ETH Science History, specializing in 19th-century occultism) inspired and shaped by this unique place.
-The crew lived in staff accomodation next to the Furkablick Hotel during the shoot.
+The crew lived in staff accomodation next to the Furkablick Hotel under harsh weather conditions during the shoot.

 The international casts consists of Lena Tronina (Happy End, Identification) Cosima Shaw (Dr Who, Jupiter) Alireza Bayram (Homeland, Teheran Tabu) and Michael Neuenschwander (A forgotten Man, Wilder).